 Next, stay away from photographers who show you their sample book and state that they will make every one of your pictures look as good as these.
 Some of the best photographers I have met who shoot for some of the biggest names in advertising and fashion can not even make that promise.
 This is especially true with wedding photography, where light sources, temperature, and angles continuously change.

 Finally, you really do get what you pay for.
 If you go for the lowest bidder, you will most likely end up with the lowest percentage of great shots when your wedding day is done.
-On average in most metropolitan areas, you should plan on at least $1,200.00 for a good photographer's package including only one photographer and no album.
+On average in most metropolitan areas, you should plan on at least $1,500 for a good photographer's package including only one photographer and no album.
 Prices can then go up depending on the type of book you want (leather, cloth, prints versus coffee table style, etc) and if more than one photographer is needed -- and, in some cases, if you insist on the use of professional studio lighting for certain shots.
 (Prices typically increase to about $2,500 and up with the addition of albums, additional photographers, extended sessions, etc)

 Here is my golden piece of advice to you when looking for your photographer -- it is what I did when looking for our wedding.
 When you look at your potential photographer's images, look for a variety of styles (commercial, fashion, editorial, wedding, etc.) The more styles they tend to shoot, the better they can handle variable shooting conditions.
 Next, look at the composition and creativity of their composition.
 A great image is 50 percent technical skill and 50 percent creative eye.
 If they have a creative eye and good technical skills, you stand a very good chance of walking away with some great images that you can look at lovingly for years to come and might even make your friends envious.

 What questions should customers think through before talking to professionals about their project?